Wazuh server cluster

 The type association with every endpoint can be found here: API controllers.

 • 1: The user does an API request.
 The API server receives the connection and calls distribute_function.
-Since the requested endpoint is distributed_master the worker realizes it can't solve the request locally and proceeds to forward the request to the master node.
+Since the requested endpoint is distributed_master the worker node realizes it can't solve the request locally and proceeds to forward the request to the master node.

-• 3: When the master receives the API request, it is added to a queue where all pending requests from all nodes are stored.
-Since this queue is shared with all other nodes, the master adds the node ID to the request (node2 in this example).
+• 3: When the master node receives the API request, it is added to a queue where all pending requests from all nodes are stored.
+Since this queue is shared with all other nodes, the master node adds the node ID to the request (node2 in this example).

-• 6: The worker receives the request from the master and adds it to its request queue.
+• 6: The worker node receives the request from the master node and adds it to its request queue.
 The worker solves the request locally and sends the request response to the master using the long string process.
 Once the response has been sent, the worker notifies the master using the dapi_res command.
-The task_id is necessary since the master can receive multiple long string at the same time and it needs a way to identify each one.
+The task_id is necessary since the master can receive multiple long strings at the same time and it needs a way to identify each one.

-• 8: The master uses the long string process to send the response to the worker node.
+• 8: The master node uses the long string process to send the response to the worker node.

-• 9: The worker node receives the response from the master and starts a new send long string process to forward it to the API process.
+• 9: The worker node receives the response from the master node and starts a new send long string process to forward it to the API process.
 Once the API receives the response over the Unix socket connection it had with the cluster process, the response is returned to the user.

-Why is it necessary to forward the request to the master node if the agent was reporting in the worker where the request was originally done?
-The worker nodes don't have a global vision of the cluster state.
-Just a local one.
-If an agent was previously reporting to a node and then changes to a new one, the worker won't realize about the change since it's not notified about it.
-Only the master receives the agent-info data from all worker nodes, it's the only node that knows where an agent is really reporting.
-This is why all API requests are always forwarded to the master node, except the local_any ones.
+Why is it necessary to forward the request to the master node if the agent was reporting to the worker node where the request was originally done?
+The worker nodes do not have a global vision of the cluster state.
+If an agent switches from one cluster node to another, worker nodes remain unaware of the change because they are not notified about it.

 Troubleshooting